How to Choose a Meditation Chair with Back Support

 When you first start out meditating, you’ll notice that it can be difficult to focus your mind, as racing, busy thoughts will pop in and out all the time.
 That’s totally normal and something that everyone faces, even those most practiced in meditation.

-The best posture to meditate in is sitting in a chair, ideally a fairly upright chair that allows you to sit up straight, rather than a squishy sofa or armchair or bed.
+The best posture to meditate in is sitting in a floor chair, ideally a fairly upright chair that allows you to sit up straight, rather than a squishy sofa or armchair or bed.
 It is best if your back is straight, but not forced straight and if your legs are uncrossed and your feet are flat on the floor.
-Try to sit without collapsing or leaning too much backwards into the chairs back support.
+Try to sit without collapsing or leaning too much back into the chairs back support.

 If you have lower back trouble, try using a cushion beneath you to help tilt your pelvis or place a cushion between your back and the back of the chair, to support the small of your back without strain.

 If you prefer you can even meditate lying down and the results are the same.
 It’s important to be comfortable above all else.
 Good posture isn’t restricted to just one meditation position.
 It really doesn’t matter if you’re lying down, using a meditation chair or in the kneeling position.

 Yoga to ease back pain

-Yoga and meditation go hand in hand as two incredibly beneficial practices that can greatly enhance your quality of life, emotional state and mental abilities.
+Yoga and meditation go hand in hand as two incredibly beneficial practices that can greatly enhance your quality of life, emotional state, and mental abilities.

 Both practices are used as alternative treatments for depression, anxiety, anger, insomnia, addiction and much more.
-Physically, yoga is a wonderful way to improve posture, flexibility, tone the body and feel more positive over all.
+Physically, yoga is a wonderful way to improve posture, flexibility, tone the body and feel more positive overall.

 Combining the two together is an excellent way to treat your mind, body and soul.
 If you are someone with ongoing back pain, yoga can also assist you with your meditation posture and help ease some of that pain.